Somedude5/The-Sound-of-Silence/README.md

 You are free to use and share this module for personal, non-commercial use.
 Modification, redistribution, or commercial use is not permitted without written permission.

-For questions or licensing inquiries, please contact: [your email or GitHub link]
+For questions or licensing inquiries, please contact me.

 See the full license terms in the `LICENSE.txt` file.